Mark Cocker

 Mark Cocker (born 1959) is a British author and naturalist.
-He lives with his wife, Mary Muir, and two daughters in Claxton, Norfolk; the countryside around Claxton is a theme for two of his twelve books.
+He lives with his wife, Mary Muir, and two daughters in Claxton, Norfolk.

+The countryside around Claxton is a theme for two of his twelve books.

 Cocker has written extensively for British newspapers and magazines including The Guardian, The Daily Telegraph, The Times, The Independent and BBC Wildlife.
-He has written a regular 'Country Diary' column in the Guardian since 1988 and a wildlife column in the international subscribers' edition, the Guardian Weekly from 1996–2002.
+He has written a regular 'Country Diary' column in the Guardian since 1988 and a wildlife column in the international subscribers' edition, the Guardian Weekly from 1996 to 2002.
 He reviews regularly for the Guardian and the Times Literary Supplement.

 Background and education

 Cocker was brought up and educated in Buxton, Derbyshire, near to the Peak District National Park.
 This early access to the spectacular limestone flora of the Derbyshire Dales and the specialised upland birds of the Dark Peak provided formative experiences in his evolution as a naturalist.

 He was educated at Buxton College, and studied English Literature at the University of East Anglia (1978–82), where he became immersed in East Anglia's nationally important wildlife landscapes, including the North Norfolk coast, Breckland and the Broads.
 These became the inspiration for the vast majority of 900+ articles on wildlife, published in national and regional newspapers.

 An active environmentalist, Cocker worked for the RSPB (1985), English Nature (now Natural England 1985–86) and BirdLife International (1988–89).
 In 1998 he received a Winston Churchill Travel Fellowship to explore the cultural importance of birds in West Africa (Benin and Cameroon).